Related Companies: History

 In 1972, Stephen M. Ross founded Related Companies with a $10,000 loan from his mother and a business plan focused on affordable housing.
 Related originally began as the Related Housing Companies, which built thousands of subsidized low and moderate income apartments nationwide.

 By the 1980s, the company turned towards higher-profile projects.
 Related hired architect Robert A.M.
 Stern in the 1990s to design The Chatham on the corner of 65th Street and Third Avenue.

+In 1998, Related announced one of its most notable projects: the $1.7 billion mixed-use Time Warner Center.

+In December 2003, as part of the Time Warner Center development, Related opened the Mandarin Oriental hotel.
+The Shops at Columbus Circle, which includes retail as well as residences, was completed in 2004.
+Within four years of its opening, retail rents in the area were up 400 percent.

 In September 2012, Ross became chairman, and Jeff Blau stepped into the role of CEO.

+Boston-based developer Beal Companies merged with Related in 2013 to form Related Beal.
 In 2014, the United States Department of Justice filed a lawsuit against the company and several other large NYC developers, claiming failure to comply with the Americans with Disabilities Act of 1990.

+The first phase of the Hudson Yards development was opened in 2019.

-Related announced its plans to develop the £5 billion, 180-acre North London neighborhood, Brent Cross Town, in 2020.
+UK based Related Argent was created by Argent Partners and Related Companies and announced its plans to develop a 180-acre North London neighborhood, Brent Cross Town, in 2020.
 It is currently under development.

 In 2021, Related was one of the founders of energyRe, a clean energy company.

 In May 2021, Time Warner sold One Columbus Circle back to Related, and the building was renamed the Deutsche Bank Center.
 Related also signed its first major lease with WHOOP at One Kenmore Square as part of the redevelopment of properties under the iconic Citgo sign.
-The company launched Lantern House and 360 Rosemary, West Palm Beach’s first Class A office in over a decade, in September of that year.
+The company launched Lantern House in September of that year.

 The Grand LA opened in July 2022.
 Designed by Frank Gehry, the $1.3 billion development includes a 45-story multifamily structure, a 28-story hotel and 164,000 square feet of retail and restaurant space.

 In October 2022, the company unveiled The Cortland, a 25-story luxury residential building designed by Robert A.M.
 Stern and Olson Kundig.

-Related’s Quinn property broke the record for most expensive home sold in Boston’s South End in November 2022; the unit sold for $7.4 million.
+Related's Quinn property broke the record for most expensive home sold in Boston's South End in November 2022; the unit sold for $7.4 million.